translate/pootle/docs/server/installation.rst

 By default it writes the configuration file at ``~/.pootle/pootle.conf`` but if you want you can pass an alternative path as an argument to the ``init`` command.
+If the desired path exists, you will be prompted for whether to overwrite the old configuration.
+Passing the ``--noinput`` flag assumes a negative answer.

 This default configuration is enough to initially experiment with Pootle but **it's highly discouraged and unsupported to use this configuration in a